danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 <docs-code header="app/dashboard/dashboard.component.ts (constructor)" path="adev/src/content/examples/testing/src/app/dashboard/dashboard.component.ts" visibleRegion="ctor"/>

-The `DashboardComponent` depends on the Angular router and the `HeroService`.
+The `DashboardComponent` depends on the Engular router and the `HeroService`.
 You'd probably have to replace them both with test doubles, which is a lot of work.
 The router seems particularly challenging.